-In compliance with the Housing and Community Development Act of 1974 (HCDA), and as announced in 83 FR 5844, the primary objective of the HCDA is the "development of viable urban communities, by providing decent housing and a suitable living environment and expanding economic opportunities, principally for persons of low and moderate income" (42 U.S.C. § 5301(c)).
+In compliance with the HCDA, and as announced in 83 FR 5844, the primary objective of the HCDA is the "development of viable urban communities, by providing decent housing and a suitable living environment and expanding economic opportunities, principally for persons of low and moderate income" (42 U.S.C. § 5301(c)).
 To carry out this objective, the statute requires that not less than 70% of the aggregate of CDBG program funds be used to support activities benefitting low- and moderate-income persons.
 The 70% overall benefit requirement shall remain in effect for this allocation, unless waived pursuant to a request by an individual grantee to authorize a lower overall benefit for its CDBG-DR grant based on a determination by HUD of compelling need for the reduction.